What is Y-DNA?

 Mr. Jones has been studying his family’s ancestry for several years and has started a “Jones” family study based in Arizona.
 He is interested in confirming that his family line is linked to a “Jones” line in New York.
 Although there are rumours that the two lines are related, Mr. Jones does not have the paperwork to prove this link.
 Mr. Jones is also interested in finding out whether his line is linked to any other Jones lines worldwide.

-To clarify this, Mr. Jones decides to increase his number of Y-DNA STR markers to 20.
-He searches the database using 20 Y-DNA STR markers and this time narrows down the number of matches.
+To clarify this, Mr. Jones decides to increase to 20 Y-STR markers.
+He searches the database using these 20 markers and this time narrows down the number of matches.
 In fact, now, only 18 people match him perfectly at his 20 markers, including the Jones line in New York.
 Surprisingly, many of the individuals who matched perfectly at 12 markers, only match at 14 or less out of the 20 markers tested.
 This confirms that there is no familial link with most of the 200 individuals identified in the 12 marker test, as more than 3 mismatches indicates that two family lines are not closely related.

 To further clarify the findings, Mr. Jones decides to upgrade to a 44 marker test.
 This time, he finds out that he is a perfect match at all 44 markers to only two lines – a Jones line in England, and a Jones line in the United States.
 After contacting the two lines and comparing paperwork and stories, Mr. Jones was able to confirm that his line was indeed definitely linked to both lines and he is now able to add both new lines to his family tree.